rnb3ds/docs-site/docs/en/env/api-reference/loader.md

 ---
-title: Loader API - CyberGo env | Loader Details
+title: "Loader API - CyberGo env | Loader Details"
-description: CyberGo env library Loader API complete reference documentation.
+description: "CyberGo env library Loader API complete reference documentation.
 Loader is the core type, providing LoadFiles for multi-format file loading, GetString for type-safe reading, Set and Delete for key-value operations, Validate for validation, ParseInto for serialization export, and Close for lifecycle management.
-All methods are thread-safe.
+All methods are thread-safe."
 ---

 # Loader API